bm2-lab/AlphaTherapy/README.md

 AlphaTherapy is a theoretical proof-of-concept AI framework for the rational design of sequential drug treatments for tumors across diverse drugs and tumor types.

 Users can create a scenario by customizing input parameters tailored to their specific problem related to sequential therapy (Methods).
-Specifically, AlphaTherapy is designed to investigate sequential drug treatments applicable for different scenarios, including for a specified cell line (parameter: cell line), for a specified treatment duration (parameter: termination step) and for a constrained sequential drug combination space (parameter: drug pool).
+Specifically, AlphaTherapy is designed to investigate sequential drug treatments applicable for different scenarios, including for a specified cell line (parameter: cell line), for a specified treatment duration (parameter: terminal step) and for a constrained sequential drug combination space (parameter: drug pool).

 ## Table of contents
 - [AlphaTherapy](#alphatherapy)